LunarMoonDev/mlops-notebook/deployment-streaming/README.md

     - it should request a kinesis based payload and output the prediction response

-### For notes, here's how you setup the architecture in aws cli
+### For notes, here's how you setup the architecture in aws cli (RUN THIS WITH AWS SERVER NOT LOCALSTACK)
 #### Create IAM role
 ```bash
 # create role lambda-kinesis-role